INDUCTING NEW MEMBERS

 vii.
 If a make-up initiation is required, the chapter holds on to the excel registration form from the first initiation, and after adding the names and date from the makeup initiation, the excel form is emailed to the secretary-treasurer for processing, within ten days from the dates of the makeup initiation.

 viii.
-A chapter is allowed one initiation per semester.
+A chapter is allowed one initiation per semester or quarter if the university's academic year consists of three quarters.
 If for some reason a second initiation must be held, a fee of $15 must be submitted, in addition to registration fees, to cover the extra shipping and handling costs.

 ix.
 If the date of the initiation is set, and you are certain that all initiates are committed to become members, you may complete the registration form and email it to the national secretary for processing, ahead of the initiation.
 If this happens at least two weeks before the initiation date, you will be able to receive the certificates and membership cards in time to distribute at the end of the ceremony.
 In these instances, the chapter should avoid adding or subtracting initiates from the original list submitted.